iPhone Parental Controls

 I think the best strategy for setting up these particular iOS parental controls is to start with an observation period.
 Let your teen spend a full week just using their phone freely without any limits.
 Then look over the data together with your teen and compare it with your own data.
 Based on what you see, place some limits on any areas that look problematic.

 Keep revisiting these limits constantly and adjusting them to find the perfect balance.
+For example, if you’re on a road trip and want the time to fly with fun, family gaming, loosen those restrictions for a great bonding opportunity.

 Remember, don’t put these iOS parent controls on your teenager’s phone without setting them up on your own phone as well.
 Set some limits on your own use of social media, email, sports, and news apps along with the ones you set for your teen.
 Involve your teen in the process of deciding what both of your limits should be so it all feels fair.